yufeizhao/yufeizhao.github.io/a34/index.md

 - Acceptable uses of resources include: looking up a standard theorem/formula/technique; using Wolfram Alpha/Mathematica/Python for a calculation
 - You may NOT intentionally look up (or ask from others) solutions to homework problems prior to solving the problems yourselves.
 Once you have solved a problem, it is fine to seek and learn alternate solutions.

-### Late policy

-- Late submissions will not be accepted without a valid excuse.
-- If you need an extension for valid excuses (e.g., unanticipated health or family issues), please email the UAs and me in advance or have S<sup>3</sup> send us a message.
-Let us know how many days extension you need.
-- My policy is to not grant extension based on forseeable circumstances including other academic workload, extracurriculars, and poor study habits.

 ### Collaborations